 Many directors become Chairs without understanding the requirements of the role, and the significant challenge involved in demonstrating leadership of the board, rather than leadership by the board.
 As the Financial Reporting Council’s Guidance on Board Effectiveness states, ‘Good boards are created by good chairmen.
 The chairman creates the conditions for overall board and individual director effectiveness'.

-The course on chairing meetings from our Accountability & Governance Series by trainer Seamus Gillen will enhance participant’s’ board leadership skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.
+The course on chairing meetings from our Accountability & Governance Series by trainer Seamus Gillen will enhance participant’s’ knowledge, promote effective chairing skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.
 At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 New or experienced Chairs looking to improve their understanding of the role and their performance.
 All those in board roles needing to understand the role of the Chair, or seeking to become a chair.
 Company secretaries and other governance professionals responsible for board support as well as Management interacting occasionally with the Chair.
 Suitable for local authorities/council and can be adjusted to suit needs of participants.
 Suitable for government training and public sector training.